juxor/afaq/markdown/secJ2.md

 action:

-> _"the German Greens, once a flagship for the Green movement worldwide, should now be considered stink normal, as their **de facto** boss himself declares.
-Now a repository of careerists, the Greens stand out only for the rapidity with which the old cadre of careerism, party politics, and business- as-usual once again played itself out in their saga of compromise and betrayal of principle.
-Under the superficial veil of their old values -- a very thin veil indeed, now -- they can seek positions and make compromises to their heart's content . . .
-They have become 'practical,' 'realistic' and 'power- orientated.'
-This former New Left ages badly, not only in Germany but everywhere else.
+> _"the German Greens, once a flagship for the Green movement worldwide,
+> should now be considered stink normal, as their **de facto** boss himself
+> declares.
+Now a repository of careerists, the Greens stand out only for the
+> rapidity with which the old cadre of careerism, party politics, and
+> business-as-usual once again played itself out in their saga of compromise
+> and betrayal of principle.
+Under the superficial veil of their old values --
+> a very thin veil indeed, now -- they can seek positions and make compromises
+> to their heart's content . . .
+They have become 'practical,' 'realistic' and
+> 'power-orientated.'
+This former New Left ages badly, not only in Germany but
+> everywhere else.
 But then, it happened with the S.P.D.
-[The German Social Democratic Party] in August 1914, then why not with Die Grunen in 1991?
-So it did."_ [_"Party or Movement?"_, **Greenline**, no. 89, p.
+[The German Social
+> Democratic Party] in August 1914, then why not with Die Grunen in 1991?
+So
+> it did."_ [ _"Party or Movement?"_ , **Greenline** , no. 89, p.
 14]

 This, sadly, is the end result of all such attempts.
 Ultimately, supporters of using political action can only appeal to the good intentions and character of